Career and Technical Teacher Education

 Susan Longstreth, Ph.D. - Director, Career & Technical Education; Bremerton School District

-Dr. Susan Longstreth has worked in career & technical education for over thirty years.
-She is currently the Director of Career & Technical Education for the Bremerton School District, working with the district’s CTE programs at Bremerton High School and Renaissance High School.
-Previous work experience includes serving as the Executive Director of the Washington State Council on Vocational Education and the Associate Dean of Continuing Education and Contracted Services for Front Range Community College in Ft.
-Collins, Colorado.
-She has a Master's degree in education and a Ph.D. in vocational education administration from Colorado State University.
+Dr. Susan Longstreth has worked in career & technical education for over 30 years.
+She is recently retired as the Director of Career & Technical Education for the Marysville School District, where she supervised 12 programs housed in seven small learning communities.
+Other previous work experience includes serving as an Associate Dean at Front Range Community College in Ft.
+Collins, Colorado, the Executive Director of the State Council on Vocational Education for Washington, Director of Applied Learning at the Chief Leschi Schools in Puyallup, and Director of CTE for the Bremerton School District.
+She has a Master’s degree in education and a PhD in vocational education administration from Colorado State University.

 Barbara Lynch - CTE Teacher; Seattle School District